viktorhugo/buy-me-a-coffe-dapp/README.md

 # Buy Me a Coffee DApp

-A modern full-stack application built with React Router, TypeScript, and modern development tools, designed to implement a "Buy Me a Coffee" DApp.
+A modern application built with React Router, TypeScript, and modern development tools, designed to implement a "Buy Me a Coffee" DApp.

+## Features

+- **Wallet Connection:** Wallet connection is handled through EIP-6963 for a better user experience.

 ## Core Tools and Technologies